fyngyrz/slacker/README.md

 [aa_macro User's Guide](https://github.com/fyngyrz/aa_macro/blob/master/users-guide.md)
 and then keep a link to the
 [aa_macro Quick Reference](https://github.com/fyngyrz/aa_macro/blob/master/quickref.md)
 handy.
-Your server must be set up to allow execution of Python scripts in its CGI configuration.
+Your webserver must be set up to allow execution of Python scripts in its CGI configuration.

 Second, you place `slacking.py` in the same place.
 Permissions on the